nicsoftware/suggesto-widget/packages/react/README.md

 1. Verify your `boardId` is correct
 2. Check browser console for errors
 3. Ensure your domain is whitelisted in Suggesto dashboard
+4. Check network tab for failed requests to `https://suggesto.io/widget/...`

+### Events not firing

+**Fixed in v1.0.1**: Events are now properly queued and will fire correctly after widget loads.

+If you're still having issues:
+1. Ensure you're using v1.0.1 or later
+2. Check that event handlers are registered before widget loads
+3. Verify console for event logs (ready, feedbackSubmitted, error)

+### Next.js App Router issues

+**Server Component Error**: "Event handlers cannot be passed to Client Component props"
+- **Solution**: Use the Client Component wrapper pattern shown above
+- Create a separate `'use client'` component for the Suggesto widget

+### SSR/Hydration issues

+1. Widget loads client-side only, which is expected
+2. Use `'use client'` directive for Next.js App Router
+3. No hydration mismatches should occur with proper client component setup

 ### TypeScript errors